Climate Change Is An ‘Existential Threat To This Generation,’ Nancy Pelosi Says

 “The reality of the crisis has to be met with the actuality of action that we take,” the House speaker said, per The Hill.

-The comments come not long after the president defended his record on the environment at this week’s NATO summit in London.
+The comments came not long after the president defended his record on the environment at this week’s NATO summit in London.

 “I’ve done many environmental impact statements over my life,” Trump said.
 “I believe very strongly in very, very crystal clear, clean water and clean air.
 That’s a big part of climate change.”